If you’re strapped to a tight budget, I think the Celestron PowerSeeker is one of the best telescopes you can get for the money.

 Included in the package is a 1.25” erect image diagonal that allows for terrestrial viewing.
 The diagonal is an Amici unit made from plastic, so it will result in noticeable chromatic aberration when viewing bright and high-contrast objects.

-As such, it’s not suited for landscape photography or serious birdwatching as color fidelity will be compromised.
+As such, I don’t believe it is suited for landscape photography or serious birdwatching as color fidelity will be compromised.
 But, you can watch wildlife and spot groupings at the range.
 Following the 80/20 rule, if less than 20% of scope use will be used for terrestrial viewing, the PowerSeeker may fit the bill.

 Probably the only useful accessory is the 20 mm Kellner eyepiece that provides 45x magnification.
 The 4 mm Ramsden eyepiece with 225x magnification is too much.
 With an actual maximum magnification of 189x (according to Celestron), both the 4 mm and all-plastic 3x Barlow lens would be rendered useless on an 80 mm scope.
 Then there’s the question of optical quality with the included accessories which should speak for itself if it’s listed as a con.